Jetty-AI/OpenJetty/idea-docs/openjetty_fable_brief_v2.md

 Matching logic: after /analyze completes, pass the full analysis result + all hardcoded attorney profiles to Claude in a single prompt and ask it to rank the attorneys by fit for this specific user's situation, with a one-line reason per attorney.
 Return the ranked list.
 No keyword matching, no scoring formula — pure Claude reasoning.

+Give clear instructions whenever you want something from the user/ want the user to do something.